 “Two thousand years ago, in the midst of a marriage, Jesus met an impossible need with His supernatural intervention.
 Today, the scene is set again with you and the one you have promised your life to.
-The couple, the need–the miracle.”
+The couple, the need —the miracles that God can bring.”
 (Ron Hutchcraft)

-Being in marriage ministry, Cindy and I find it interesting that Jesus chose to perform His first miracle at a wedding —His glory revealed in marriage.
+Being in marriage ministry, Cindy and I find it interesting that Jesus chose to perform His first miracle at a wedding.
+His glory was revealed in marriage.
 (You can read about it in John 2:1-11.)

-In his book, “Start Your Trip With A Full Tank” (no longer in print), Ron Hutchcraft talks about “Marriage Miracles” which can be an encouragement for all of us.
+In his book, “Start Your Trip With A Full Tank” Ron Hutchcraft talks about “Marriage Miracles.”
+This can be an encouragement for all of us.
 He writes:

 “Maybe your marriage could use a miracle right now.
 That day in Cana there was a change that no man or woman could make.
 Nobody can change water into wine, but Jesus did.
 Maybe right now some change is urgently needed in your home.
 There is a need that must be met if your relationship is going to be what it needs to be.